Kolman-Freecss/Anime-Display/README.md

 # Anime-Display
-Angular as Front-End and Spring MVC as Back-End
+Angular as Front-End and Spring Boot as Back-End